 - Severity of the victim’s injuries

 - Type of victim (spouse, child, elderly person)

 - Offender with multiple prior convictions

 In Florida, domestic battery is charged as a misdemeanor.
-This means that the offender might face up to 1 year of prison and a maximum fine of $1,000.
+This means that the offender might face up to 1 year of jail and a maximum fine of $1,000.
 Moreover, domestic battery charges might also result in additional penalties that include:

 - 10 days in the county jail (if the person is guilty and there was bodily injury)

 - Additional community service hours